orent2018/viz_web/README.md

 - It is accessible only from a public subnet in the same VPC

-- It runs an nginx container with a mountable root web page

-- We have a jenkins server in the public subnet in the same VPC which
+- We have a job on a jenkins server in the public subnet in the same VPC which

   is triggered by a webhooks from this github repo.